 - Citrus Twist: Add a teaspoon of lime or lemon zest to the batter for a tropical zing.
 Orange chocolate cake is amazing too!

-- Cake Mix: If you are short on time you can make the coconut and strawberry cake with cake mix!
+- Cake Mix: If you are short on time you can make the strawberry and coconut cake with cake mix!
 I would add coconut milk and coconut extract to the mix.

-This coconut and strawberry cake recipe has not been tested with other substitutions.
+This strawberry coconut cake recipe has not been tested with other substitutions.
 These are just suggestions.

 Step 2.
-In a medium bowl, whisk together the all-purpose flour, cornstarch, granulated sugar, baking powder, and kosher salt until well combined.
+In a medium bowl, whisk together the all purpose flour, baking powder, and kosher salt until well combined.

 Hint: Top the cake with shredded coconut, it needs more coconut on top for flavor and texture.
 It reminds me those amazing coconut donuts with the coconut on top!

-- Use a Whisk: Mixing the coconut and strawberry cake batter by hand helps prevent over mixing, which can lead to a dense cake.
+- Use a Whisk: Mixing the coconut cake batter by hand helps prevent over mixing, which can lead to a dense cake.

 - Weigh Your Ingredients: Especially the flour; too much can make the cake dry.